jaredly/j3/Roadmap.md

 - [ ] ok let's have the state monad keep track of all ... inferred types... by loc.

+- [ ] WAAAAIT why am I tracking the "at" of ns paths?????
+STOOPPPPP ITTTTT

 UGH the caching logic for getResults is so convoluted. :(